-- 1 All VPN Broker members in the domain can connect to any VPN Broker gateway in the VPN Broker domain. - 2 VPN Broker Gateway A Communication between VPN Broker gateways in the domain is authenticated using a shared secret. - 3 VPN Broker member - 4 VPN Broker Gateway B - 5 VPN tunnels are created and removed as needed between the VPN Broker members.
+- 1 All VPN Broker members in the domain can connect to any VPN Broker gateway in the VPN Broker domain. - 2 VPN Broker Gateway A Communication between VPN Broker gateways in the domain is authenticated using a shared secret.
+This gateway has been configured in the primary NGFW Manager.
+Changes that you make to the list of VPN Broker members in the primary NGFW Manager are automatically synchronized to other gateways. - 3 VPN Broker member - 4 VPN Broker Gateway B - 5 VPN tunnels are created and removed as needed between the VPN Broker members.
 The tunnels are negotiated using RSA authentication.